kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Given a dictionary of character frequencies, build a Huffman tree, and use it to determine a mapping between characters and their encoded binary strings.

+262 (Medium)

+This problem was asked by Mozilla.

+A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
+Find all the bridges in a graph.